MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Week_1.md

       }
 ```

+First, let's look at how we retrieve each item we need using console logs.
+To simplify, we will view the first record in the provided array.

-Let's look at the first record by using the console log as follows:
+We access the first record by using the console log as follows:
 ```javascript
 console.log(data[0]);
 {name: {title: "Mr", first: "Levent", last: "Busser"}, dob: {date: "1971-08-21T01:08:00.099Z", age: 51}}